 Have you considered who you would like to appoint as the guardian for your infant children should you predecease them?

 You may decide to appoint more than one.
 Ultimately the Family Court has the jurisdiction to decide what is best for your child or children in this circumstance, however, the potential for your wishes to be factored into any such decision may be increased if those wishes are expressed clearly in your Will.

 You will have the opportunity in your Will to specify whether or not you wish to be buried or cremated, as well as organ donation and any other relevant wishes.

-We recommend you communicate your wishes regarding funeral arrangements to your executors as soon as possible in case your Will comes to their attention after any decisions of this nature have had to be made.
+We recommend you communicate these wishes to your executors as soon as possible, in case your Will comes to their attention after any decisions of this nature need to be made.

 This may seem like a lot to consider, but taking the first positive step and having your affairs in order will ease the burden on loved ones and be a weight off your mind.
 Once you’ve taken these preliminary steps, your lawyer will be able to do the rest!